No Child Left Behind

 As a parent of a student at Stockbridge Valley Central School District, you have the right to know the professional qualifications of the classroom teachers who instruct your child.

 Federal Law allows you to ask for certain information about your child's classroom teachers.

 You have the right to request the following information:

 If they hold a valid NYS Certification for the subject(s) they are teaching;

 If they are teaching under emergency or temporary credentials; and

 Their baccalaureate degree majors, and any other graduate certificates of degrees they hold.

-Requests for this information should be in writing to: Mrs. Beth Lam, Public Information Officer, Stockbridge Valley Central School District, 6011 Williams ROad, Munnsville, NY 13409
+Requests for this information should be in writing to: Mrs. Beth Lamb, Public Information Officer, Stockbridge Valley Central School District, 6011 Williams Road, Munnsville, NY 13409